Mikerniker/100_Days_of_Python/Day100/README.md

 At times, I still  relied on AI-assisted tools (ChatGPT) to help identify the appropriate code and approaches when I encountered difficulties.
 The project provided valuable hands-on practice in applying data analysis workflows.

 **Challenges**
+One of the main challenges was identifying the correct code and methods to merge and analyze datasets.
+I also found it difficult at times to determine which analytical approach or visualization best captured relationships.
+Since data science is not my primary focus, I'm not entirely confident in whether my interpretations were accurate or sufficiently rigorous.

 **Learnings**